 A Complete Study of Cavity Filling Process

-If the filling procedure becomes painful, your dentist will numb the area with the help of local anaesthesia by giving injection in your gums.
+If the filling procedure becomes painful, your dentist will numb the area with the help of local anesthesia by giving an injection in your gums.
 If one is even scared of injections then dentists take the help of numbing gel before injection to avoid pain.
-Once the injection is given the whole procedure of filling becomes painless, however you might experience little pressure of instruments used in the process.
+Once the injection is given the whole procedure of filling becomes painless, however, you might experience little pressure of instruments used in the process.

 How is Cavity Filled?

-In the next step dentist clean the debris and bacteria thoroughly making sure that no damage is done to the nerve or it get exposed which might hurt.
+In the next step, dentist clean the debris and bacteria thoroughly making sure that no damage is done to the nerve or it gets exposed which might hurt.
 The dentists are careful and experience enough to protect the root of the tooth.
-Special lights are used to have clear view of the whole procedure.
-After cleaning is done next come the filling of hole in layers and hardening each layer with the help of special light and finally the filling is polished.
+Special lights are used to have a clear view of the whole procedure.
+After cleaning is done next come the filling of the hole in layers and hardening each layer with the help of special light and finally, the filling is polished.

-Caution: Even though the whole procedure of cavity filling is very safe and does not involve any risk, but it is very important to disclose if one suffer from heart problem or diabetes.
-Especially it become risky for those suffering from heart disease, they are administered antibiotics before the procedure to avoid bacteria entering the blood stream and causing infection.
-Antibiotics lower the risk of endocarditic and other related complications.
-The proper communication between the dentist and patient is must.
+Caution: Even though the whole procedure of cavity filling is very safe and does not involve any risk, but it is very important to disclose if one suffers from heart problem or diabetes.
+Especially it becomes risky for those suffering from heart disease, they are administered antibiotics before the procedure to avoid bacteria entering the blood stream and causing infection.
+Antibiotics lower the risk of endocarditis and other related complications.
+The proper communication between the dentist and patient is a must.

-So now if next time somebody asks you Does Getting a Cavity Filled Hurt so you have the answer right here.
+So now if next time somebody asks you Does Getting a Cavity Filling Process Hurt so you have the answer right here.